Taiyuan: Song dynasty

 It was not until 982 that a new city was founded on the banks of the Fen River.
-The oldest existing building in Taiyuan today is the Temple of the Goddess (聖母殿 (圣母殿)) inside the Jin Ci Complex.
+The oldest existing building in Taiyuan today is the Temple of the Goddess (聖母殿 (圣母殿)), inside the Jinci complex.
 It was originally built in 1023 and reconstructed in 1102.

-From 1027 one of the two private markets for Tangut goods, particularly salt, operated in Taiyuan.
-During the Song period many people, including the family of chancellor Wang Anshi, migrated south.
+From 1027, one of two private markets for Tangut goods, particularly salt, operated in Taiyuan.
+During the Song period, many people, including the family of the chancellor Wang Anshi, migrated south.

-Jin dynasty

-The Jurchen Jin dynasty was founded in 1115, and in 1125, Taiyuan was conquered by Jin.

-Yuan dynasty
+Yuan state

-The Mongol empire emerged in 1206 under the leadership of Genghis Khan, and it expanded quickly.
+The Mongol Empire emerged in 1206 under the leadership of Genghis Khan, and it expanded quickly.
 In 1218, Taiyuan was conquered by the Mongol army led by General Muqali.
 Kublai Khan established the Yuan dynasty in 1271, and the administrative area of Taiyuan Lu (太原路) was expanded.

-The Taoist Longshan Grottoes was built in early Yuan dynasty, initiated by Taoist monk Song Defang (宋德芳).
+The Taoist Longshan Grottoes were built during the early Yuan dynasty.

 Ming dynasty

-In 1368, Hongwu Emperor established the Ming dynasty, and Taiyuan was obtained from Yuan, by General Xu Da.

-The Ming dynasty installed Nine Military Garrisons to defend the northern territory during the reign of the Hongzhi Emperor, which included the Garrison of Taiyuan (太原镇).
+In 1368, the Hongwu Emperor established the Ming dynasty, and Taiyuan was obtained from Yuan by General Xu Da.
+The Ming dynasty installed the Nine Military Garrisons to defend the northern territory during the reign of the Hongzhi Emperor, which included the garrison of Taiyuan (太原镇).

-Shanxi merchants became prominent in Chinese business history since the beginning of Ming dynasty, thanks to the logistic requirements of the military around the borders of northern Shanxi to defend Ming against the remnant Mongol Northern Yuan dynasty.
+Shanxi merchants became prominent in Chinese business history from the beginning of the Ming dynasty, thanks to the logistical requirements of the military around the borders of northern Shanxi to defend against the remnant Mongol Northern Yuan dynasty.

-Qing dynasty
+Qing

-In 1644, Shunzhi founded the Qing dynasty and defeated the Great Shun Army in Taiyuan in the same year.

-Throughout the Qing dynasty, the international trade with Russia, especially of tea, and the creation and development of so-called draft banks, or Piaohao, boosted the central Shanxi basin to become the financial center of Qing China.
-Even though most of these Piaohao were based in different neighboring counties of Qi County, Taigu, and Yuci, Taiyuan became a significant trading center, due to its political and economical status in Shanxi.
+Throughout the Qing dynasty, international trade with Russia, especially of tea, and the creation and development of so-called draft banks, or piaohao, boosted the central Shanxi basin to become the financial center of Qing China.
+Even though most piaohao were based in the neighboring counties of Qi, Taigu, and Yuci, Taiyuan became a significant trading center, due to its political and economic status in Shanxi.

-In 1900, the Taiyuan Massacre occurred, during which a number of Western missionaries were killed.
+In 1900, the Taiyuan massacre occurred, during which angry Chinese killed European children and their missionary parents.